Ajey: The Untold Story of a Yogi

-Ajey: The Untold Story of a Yogi is a 2025 Indian Hindi-language political drama film, directed by Ravindra Gautam and produced by Ritu Mengi under the banner of Samrat Cinematics.
-The film, officially released on 19 September, 2025, is inspired by Shantanu Gupta's book The Monk Who Became Chief Minister, and stars Anant Joshi as Yogi Adityanath, the incumbent chief minister of Uttar Pradesh.
+Ajey: The Untold Story of a Yogi is a 2025 India political drama film, directed by Ravindra Gautam and produced by Ritu Mengi under the banner of Samrat Cinematics.
+The film, officially released on 19 September 2025, is inspired by Shantanu Gupta's book The Monk Who Became Chief Minister, and stars Anant Joshi as Yogi Adityanath, the incumbent chief minister of Uttar Pradesh.
+It received mixed reviews from the critics and became a box office bomb.

 Plot

 The film follows the journey of a boy from the hills of Uttar Pradesh (now Uttarakhand) who went on to become one of India's most influential political leaders.
 It traces his transformation from a quiet, introverted child into a Yogi, and later, a reformist politician.
 Through his struggles, bold decisions, and unwavering leadership, the story explores how he overcame challenges to ultimately lead India's largest state.